Role-based access control

 Prerequisites

-• A target database to apply RBAC.
+• A target database to implement RBAC.

-Step 1: Understand your security requirements
+Step 1: Review your security requirements

-• Identify database objects that each role must have access to, for example, tables, views, or stored procedures.
+• Identify the database objects that each role must have access to, for example, tables, views, or stored procedures.

 • Define the ALTER ANY LOGIN, ALTER ANY USER, and ALTER ANY ROLE permissions in the relevant databases.